-Work package no. 2 St arting d ate or event 1 1 Work package title State of State of the art Activity type RTD RTD Partic.
-No. 1 2 3 4 5 6 7 8 9 10 11 12 Partic.
-Short name ETHZ ENS INED UCL KUL STR NTUA TUB EPFL BU UCP UCB Person- months per partic.
+Work package no. 2

+Work package title State of State of the art

+Activity type RTD RTD

+Partic.
+No. 1 2 3 4 5 6 7 8 9 10 11 12

+Partic.
+Short name ETHZ ENS INED UCL KUL STR NTUA TUB EPFL BU UCP UCB

+Person- months per partic.
 2 6 4 1 1 1 2 2 5 2 3 1

-- 1. Critically review the relevant state of the art - 2.
-Outline the modelling approaches to be taken in the project
+Objectives 1.
+Critically re 2.
+Outline the ne proje ect

+Description of work a and role e of partr ners

-The work is broken down in seven tasks, which will address the issues raised by the programme of work envisaged (see below).
+The work is b envisaged (s even tas ks, whi ch will a address the issue es raise d by the progra amme of f work

+Deliverables and mor nth of d elivery

-D 2.1 State of the art (Month 4)
+D 2.1 State o f the art (Month 4)

-Work package no. 2.1 St arting d ate or event 1 1 Work package title Demog ographic and micro-simulation models Activity type RTD Partic.
+Work package no. 2.1 St arting d ate or o event 1 1 Work package title Demog graphic and micro-simulation models Activity type RTD Partic.
 No. 1 2 3 4 5 6 7 8 9 10 11 12 Partic.
 Short name ETHZ ENS INED UCL KUL STR NTUA TUB EPFL BU UCP UCB Person- months per partic.
 0 0 4 0 0 0 0 0 0 1 0 0

-- 1. Understand and describe the state of the art in demographic models, focusing specially in the following issues: - a) dynamics of birth and death; - b) household formation and dissolution; - c) effect of macroeconomic variables in demographics; - d) changes in the composition and characteristics of households. - 2.
-Understand and describe the state of the art in microsimulation models, focusing in the following topics: - a) land use microsimulation models; - b) activity based travel demand models; - c) multi-agent models - d) dynamic traffic assignment models and equilibrium.
+1. Understand and describe the state of the art in demographic models, focusing specially in the following issues:

+- a) dynamics of birth and death;

+- b) household formation and dissolution;

+- c) effect of macroeconomic variables in demographics;

+- d) changes in the composition and characteristics of households.

+- 2. Understand and describe the state of the art in microsimulation models, focusing in the following topics:

+- a) land use microsimulation models;

+- b) activity based travel demand models;

+- c) multi-agent models

+- d) dynamic traffic assignment models and equilibrium.

 The first step will consist in an overview of existing demographic evolution models used in Europe and outside Europe, focusing on the interactions with urban development models.
 The aim of this task is to evaluate the existing demographic micro-simulation models.
-This includes a first group of models developed primarily by demographers and statisticians, such as MicMac, SocSim and ModGen.
+This includes a first group of models developed primarily by demographers and statisticians, such as MicMac14, SocSim15 and ModGen16.
 These models are dynamic micro-simulation models, based on transition probabilities by sex, age, and other characteristics.
 Some of these models include relations between individuals, allowing producing outputs at different levels: individuals, households, kinship.